signicode/presentation-logeek/README.md

       "access_token_secret": "UGo021bOUGBJUOQWGF2"
     }

-and put it in the directory above this one as `twitter-config.json`.
+and put it in the directory you cloned this repo to as: `twitter-config.json`.

 Then install dependencies: